bluermind/ean-boilerplate/README.md

 * AngularJS - Defined as bower module in the [bower.json](bower.json) file.
 * Twitter Bootstrap - Included in the project, because we want to be able to overwrite it easily.
 * UI Bootstrap - Defined as bower module in the [bower.json](bower.json) file.

+## Build enviroment
+There are two preset build environments: "dev", "production" Which one is used for build determines the "env" field in package.json.
+* "dev" should be used for development- it won't minify and won't strip livereload script
+* "production" should be used for production-everything get's minified, livereload is removed from index.html

 ## Quick Install
   The quickest way to get started with MEAN is to clone the project and utilize it like this: